open-sauced/docs/README.md

 ## 🤝 Contributing

 We encourage you to contribute to OpenSauced!
-Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed.
+All contributors are required to abide by our [Code of Conduct](https://github.com/open-sauced/.github/blob/main/CODE_OF_CONDUCT.md).
+Please check out the [Contributing guide](https://docs.opensauced.pizza/contributing/introduction-to-contributing/) for guidelines about how to proceed with your contribution.

 <img align="right" src="https://i.ibb.co/CJfW18H/ship.gif" width="200"/>